Meditation

 Meditation belongs to a group of therapies known as complementary and alternative medicine (CAM).

-When practised correctly, meditation is said to induce a state of calm and mental clarity, and to make practitioners more resilient and relaxed.
-Being relaxed and less stressed is thought to make it easier to deal with MS symptoms, and studies have shown that meditation can help improve quality of life, stressanxietydepression and various types of pain
+When practised correctly, meditation is said to induce a state of calm and mental clarity.
+It can help you to feel more resilient and relaxed.
+Being relaxed and less stressed is thought to make it easier to deal with MS symptoms.
+Studies have shown that meditation can help improve quality of life, stress, anxiety, depression and various types of pain

-Some research into meditation and MS has investigated whether these benefits persist if you stop practising meditation, or if meditating has any long term effect on your MS disease course.
-The evidence at present is inconclusive.
-However, there are no reported side effects from practising meditation, so it is safe to try it out and see.
+There has been some research into meditation and MS to see if it has any long-term effect on the disease course.
+Studies have also looked to see if the benefits continue if you stop practising meditation The evidence at present is inconclusive.
+But there are no reported side effects from practising meditation, so it is safe to try to see if it helps you.

-Mindfulness is a related approach based on the Buddhist meditative tradition.
+Mindfulness is a mediation technique based on the Buddhist meditative tradition.

 Find out more